dafuster/smart-cover-background/README.md

 # smart-background

+With responsive web design as the standard today, background images with the `background-size` set to `cover` are frequently used when setting a background image to a container.
+This allows the designer to essentially take an image and fully wrap a given container and show as much of the image as possible without distoring the image (changing its aspect ratio).

+A common challenge with cover backgrounds is that one does not have full control of what the user is able to see in different responsive view sizes (mobile vs desktop).

-Smart background will auto position your background image so that a focus point of the image that you designate will always be visible.
+Smart background fixes that problem by auto positioning your background image so that a focus point of the image that is designated will always be visible to the user.

 * [Demo](#demo)
 * [Usage](#usage)